Bad Element Customized AK Magazines

 From what I have seen on their website, it looks like they only modify metal magazines and not polymer ones like the Magpul PMAGs.

-But some of their services are rather inexpensive.
+Some of their services are rather inexpensive, though.
 Window cuts in a mag are only $20 for the conversion.
 Their single round magazine is sold for $25 and their cut down magazines are $30.

 If you are interested in having your metal AK mags modified check them out at BadElementCo.com

-If you need metal magazines to modify, get them here on our website.
+If you need metal magazines to modify, get them at GunMag Warehouse.

 Nicholas Chen is a firearm aficionado.
 Growing up in California, He learned about firearms and hunted with his father growing up in Southern California.
 Once he moved out to Pennsylvania and then spent a few years in New York State, he learned to truly appreciate firearms and the second amendment.
 It was in New York State where he became a USPSA competitive shooter and learned about 3Gun.
 He is an avid fan of running and gunning.
 Nicholas is a fan of pretty much anything that shoots although the slicked-up race guns are what interests him the most.
 Having spent time with FFLs and other friends with NFA items he has begun his collection of NFA items and has learned that everything should be suppressed and full auto where possible and legal.